 Had they asked me for options and I would have thrown up countless names.
 Why stick to the same name again and again?

 I was getting late for school, waiting for this painful discourse to end.
-I simply lost my appetite over his ghastly picture of higher grades.
+His ghastly picture of higher grades made me lose my appetite.

 But now he was no more the same brother I knew.
-He would pass off all opportunities to pull my ears and generally kept off me.
+He let go all opportunities to pull my ears and generally kept off me.
 May be, he realized he had lost the right.
-This made me even more independent and I roamed about at will all day long.
+This made me even more independent and I roamed about at will.

 "I have loads of worldly knowledge that’s way above academic grades.
 Did our Amma*** and Dada ever go to school?
 The government in America, constellations in space, wives of Henry the VIII, they may not know, but can we ever match their wisdom in worldly matters.
 Tomorrow, if I fall sick, you will surely panic and send a telegram to Dada, but Dada in your place, would never react like that.
 He will first try some home remedy, only if it fails, will he call for a doctor."